Tomshiii/ahk/Support Files/Release Assets/Getting Started_readme.md

 **Symlink:**

 Will create a symlink between ``A_MyDocuments \AutoHotkey\`` & the ``..\lib\`` folder in these scripts.
-This symlink is essential for correct opperation but only needs to be created once (or if the user moves the repo to a new directory. *This means that if you download a **new** release and don't put it in the same file directory, the symlink will need to be regenerated.*)
+This symlink is essential for correct opperation but only needs to be created once (or if the user moves the repo to a new directory.)
+> *This means that if you download a **new** release and don't put it in the same file directory, the symlink will need to be regenerated.*

+This script will also generate some symlink folders within ``..\Support Files\ImageSearch\(AE/Premiere)`` to partially support more versions.
+> *These folders being generated does not mean those versions are completely compatible with my scripts.
+I do not have the time or man power to support versions that I do not use.
+The version I'm currently using will be listed at the top of the class file fould in ``..\lib\Classes\Editors\(After Effects.ahk/Premiere.ahk)``*

-**note: selecting this option will ask for elevation, this is necessary as cmd needs to be elevated to create symlinks.
-This option should also not be selected if the current directory is not the final destination for this repo*
+#### note: selecting this option will ask for elevation, this is necessary as cmd needs to be elevated to create symlinks.
+This option should also *not* be selected if the current directory is *not* the final destination for this repo
 ___

 **Hotkey Replacer:**